pinger-inc/FFMPEG_WindowsPhone/README.md

 5) Download gas-preprocessor.pl (https://github.com/FFmpeg/gas-preprocessor), and copy it into msys bin folder.

-6) zlib library that is required for png support is already checked-in to the 3rd Party folder.
+6) zlib library that is required for png support is already checked-in.
 The current version of the library is obtained from Nuget Package Manager: https://www.nuget.org/packages/zlib_wp8/

 ~~~
 External dependencies ( c99-to-c89-1.0.3  +  vsyasm-1.3.0-win64 + gas-preprocessor.pl ) used for building the currently checked-in libraries are stored in ffmpeg-dependencies.zip